ahten/codingTasks/Task-T07/README.md

 Task 2 - Cafe

 Objective:
 + Learn how to handle Array.
 Store, extract, update value from a array.
+(Strings, Lists, Dictionaries)

 Task Details:
 + ● Imagine you are running a café.
 Create a new Python file in your folder